Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     +========+========+========+========+========+========+========+

 [**Only for C-Blosc2**] The `csize` can be signed.
 Positive values mean regular compressed sizes (the only ones supported by C-Blosc1).
 Negative values mean splits that are made of a sequence of the same byte value; such value is encoded as the lowest significant byte of the `int32_t csize`.
 For example, a csize of 10000 means that the compressed split stream that follows is 10000 bytes long.
 On its hand, a csize of -32 means that the whole block/split is made of bytes with a value of 32.

+*Note*: all the integers are stored in little endian.